 Rental wetsuits on Palau Siren are 3mm shorties.

-Palau Siren has 3 dedicated skiffs named Buils, Sils and Melek which are almost vessels of their own.
-Two of the skiffs will accompany the main vessel for the duration of the cruise itinerary and diving will take place from them.
-Palau Siren is normally at anchor away from the dive sites so the skiffs will take you to the entry points of your dive and back to the liveaboard vessel afterwards.
+Palau Siren has 3 dedicated, fibreglass skiffs named Buils, Sils and Melek which are almost vessels of their own.
+Two of the skiffs will accompany the main vessel for the duration of the liveaboard itinerary and diving will take place from them.
+Palau Siren normally remains at anchor away from the dive sites so the skiffs will take you to the entry points of your dive and back to the liveaboard vessel afterwards.
 The skiff journey to most dive sites generally takes 5 - 15 minutes although in some cases may be longer.

 Power outlets onboard Palau Siren are 220V, universal sockets that compatible with most electrical equipment and plugs.
 We also have some USB power outlets available in the common areas and cabins.

 Guests whose equipment requires 110V output are advised to bring adapters with them.